-The Rice Museum is excited to announce this incredible topaz specimen will be on on loan from local collector Gene Meieran for one year.
+The Rice Museum is excited to announce this incredible 400 lb topaz specimen will be on on loan from local collector Gene Meieran through September 2022.

 Fifty years after they were originally put on display, a similar large topaz found in Brazil was offered to Gene, and, still inspired by the memory of the three crystals he saved, he decided to purchase this one for his collection.
 It was an easy decision, although it is about 400 lbs.